practicalli/neovim/docs/repl-workflow.md

 A Design Journal is usually created in a separate namespace, although it may start as a rich comment at the bottom of a namespace.

-A journal should cover the following aspects
+A journal should cover the following aspects:

-* Relevant expressions use to test assumptions about design options.
+* Relevant expressions used to test assumptions about design options.
 * Examples of design choices not taken and discussions why (saves repeating the same design discussions)
 * Expressions that can be evaluated to explain how a function or parts of a function work